 Typically, there are also several common steps that you have to pass through in order to get, at least, a-three-week granny flat approval, which includes checking property size, property width, maximum floor space (upstairs and garages, carports, awnings, patios, and granny flat), measuring setbacks (distance to boundaries) & maximum height, and distance to tree-trunks.
 Careful observation of a property’s unique layout assumes a noteworthy role in any new granny flat project.
 Failing to do this can affect the time it takes to complete the project and this lack of knowledge can result in very annoying and expensive changes to the approved plans.
 Therefore, it is vitally important that a granny flat company be personally familiar with your property.

 5 Star Granny Flats here to help you with all the granny flat approval requirements!
 Our experts always consider every little detail and ensure the environment is good when they build a granny flat.
 Every aspect of building a granny flat is carefully and meticulously designed to create a warm and welcoming new home for our client.

-At 5 Star Granny Flats, we maintain our commitment to each and every job to ensure projects are delivered on time and on budget, using the latest superior methods, equipment and personnel.
-From the beginning sketch of the entire construction work and also for final fit out of your granny flat, our professional team can gives you utmost satisfaction and peace of mind.
+At 5 Star Granny Flats, we maintain our commitment to each and every job to ensure projects are delivered on time and on budget, using the latest superior methods, equipment, and personnel.
+From the beginning sketch of the entire construction work and also for final fit-out of your granny flat, our professional team can give you utmost satisfaction and peace of mind.

 For more information, we are only one phone call away from you!
 Please do not hesitate to contact us on 1300 843 921!